-Lotus maculatus is an endemic species from the Canary Islands.
+Lotus maculatus is a species of legume endemic to the Canary Islands.

 Lotus maculatus is a trailing herbaceous plant with slightly woody stem bases.
 The stems often reach 1.5 metres in length or even 2.5 m, but do not exceed 30 centemetres in cultivation.